ExpLife0011/Browser-1/README.md

 * curl_multi   using this for multiple handle at the same time and pipelining
 * check the $(curl-config --feature) to know with which feature the cULR library was built
 * Convert it to a static and shared library for multiple OS
+* Handle more of the curl features: http://curl.haxx.se/docs/libs.html
 * change br.response into a class like in python: <br>
 <pre>
 >>> dir(br.response())